 As for controllers, Google is championing its own Stadia gamepad for playing its library of games.
 Those controllers look like more streamlined Xbox One gamepads but with some neat additions.
 They include the usual twin analog sticks, D-PAD, four face buttons, shoulder buttons, and triggers, but also add a share button for showing off gameplay footage and a built-in microphone for easy voice communication in-game.
 It also has a 3.5mm headphone jack for those who want to use their own headset.

 Perhaps most importantly, though, the Stadia controller is Wi-Fi connected, so will deliver as immediate-a-connection as possible with the Google servers.
+It will be available on its own for $69.

 Despite its push for its own controller though, Google will also make Stadia compatible with other controllers like Microsoft’s Xbox Adaptive controller, the Xbox One gamepad, PS4 gamepad, and keyboard and mouse, among others, as Windows Central highlights.